Warren Gammill & Associates, P.L.

 Understanding opinions vs. deceptive trade practices

-On behalf of Warren Gammill & Associates, P.L. | Feb 13, 2017 | Business Litigation
+On Behalf of Warren Gammill & Associates, P.L. | Feb 13, 2017 | Business Litigation

 The internet has helped to make consumers significantly savvier than they were a decade ago.
 It’s now common to see someone standing in an aisle of a store, looking up information on their phone before making the decision to buy a product.
 Manufacturers have to think twice before making claims as it only takes ten seconds for a buyer to perform a Google search to discover that the “world’s best” gizmo has a host of problems and negative reviews.